YarikRevich/ObjectStorage/README.md

 * Configurable data backups per vendor in the same workspace
 * Makes user interaction similar to filesystem

+!
+A mapping of file system to external vendor providers.

 ![](./docs/high-level-design.png)

 ## Setup